Preloader

 1. Pick Your Font

-First you go to Google font and when you find the font you like for example (Roboto, Open Sans, etc.) and then you choose the styles you like (Light, Bold, Italic, etc.)
+First, you go to Google Fonts.
+When you find a font you like, for example Roboto or Open Sans, you can choose the specific styles you need, such as Light, Bold, or Italic.

-Next, Google will give you a bit of code.
-You have two options for including in your project.
+Once you have made your selection, Google will provide you with a bit of code.
+Consequently, you have two main options for including this in your project.

 2. The Two Ways to Add Fonts